Michael-Hathaway/Project-Management/README.md

-## PROJECT MANAGEMENT APP -- In Progress
+## Kanba Board Client Side -- In Progress

-<p>This is a project management app built using a React/Redux frontend and a
+<p>This is a Kanban board app built using a React/Redux frontend.
+Backend not implemented yet.</p>
-Django Rest Framework backend. </p>